Splatblox: Traversability-Aware Gaussian Splatting for Outdoor Robot Navigation: Method

 This design leverages camera-based semantic reasoning in the frontal view, where traversability cues are most informative, while maintaining 360$^\circ$ geometric consistency from LiDAR (see Fig. \ref{fig:esdf_viz}).

 The fused traversability-aware ESDF is then supplied to the planner as a distance field.
+After an initial map bootstrap phase, mapping and planning proceed concurrently: as new sensor observations are integrated, the ESDF and derived costmap are incrementally updated while the planner simultaneously performs trajectory optimization.
 Internally, it is converted into a continuous costmap that supports efficient collision checking and trajectory generation.
 This enables the robot to plan collision-free, traversability-aware paths that remain robust across both semantically rich forward views and purely geometric side and rear views.